jeffmikels/mattermost_api_dart/doc/MattermostChannelsApi.md

 final int lastDeleteAt = 56; // int | Filters the deleted channels by this time in epoch format.
 Does not have any effect if include_deleted is set to false.

 try {
-  final List&lt;MMChannel&gt; result = await client.channels.getChannelsForTeamForUser(userId, teamId, includeDeleted, lastDeleteAt);
+  final List&lt;MMChannel&gt; result = await client.channels.getChannelsForTeamForUser(userId, teamId, includeDeleted, lastDeleteAt); // returns List&lt;MMChannel&gt; instance
   print(result);
 } catch (e) {
   print('Exception when calling MattermostChannelsApi->getChannelsForTeamForUser: $e\n');